 The Chemistry Laboratory is a spacious and well-ventilated laboratory equipped with all necessary safety features and state of the art worktables.
 Some of the lab facilities include a fume hood, hot air oven, UV-VIS spectrophotometers, calorimeters, electronic balances, electrical conductivity meters, pH meters, apparatus for studying melting point of materials.
 In addition, it has a RO water plant, ice flake makers, refrigerator, ultrasonic agitators, orbital shakers, and electric Bunsen burners.
 The lab is run on a rigorous policy of minimal waste.

-IIT Palakkad has a state-of-the art Computing Centre with 60 All-In-One Dual Boot Desktops connected centrally to the File Server with LDAP authentication mechanism.
-All machines are Internet enabled via high-speed Internet.
-Two high-end Servers are used for computing and networking tasks.
+IIT Palakkad has a state-of-the art Computing Centre with 255 All-In-One Dual Boot Desktops, spread across four different labs, connected centrally to the File Server with LDAP authentication.
+All machines are Internet enabled via high-speed network.
+There are four high-end Servers for the computing.
 A firewall and Squid Proxy Server are used for access control.
-The lab has a seating capacity of 75 students and has two projectors for Auto cad and programming classes.
+The labs are equipped with projectors.
 The Learning Management System, Moodle, has been utilized for course content management.

 The Electronics Technology Lab provides an integrated environment for students to understand the working of analog and digital circuits, microprocessors and microcontrollers, and the interplay between computational tools and electronics hardware.
 Each desk of this lab is equipped with state of the art digital storage oscilloscopes, arbitrary waveform generators, power supplies and various prototyping boards (such as Field Programmable Gate Arrays – FPGAs and Microcontrollers) and a powerful desktop PC.
 This lab has been used to run lab courses on Digital Electronics, Analog Electronics and Computer Aided Design.